rzhang0716/Data-Science/00_Machine_Learning/01_Random_Forest/readme.md

 We can download the dot file and then install graphviz to read it and we can also using scikit-learn *export_graphviz* library to read it.

 ### 3. Using *dtreeviz*
+This tool has multiple functions include more specific details, including show the prediction path, nodes, high deminsion figures etc.

 ***